-- That on or about (date), in the county of (county), the defendant (defendant's name), rendered criminal assistance to (specify) who had committed an act of terrorism; and - That the defendant did so knowing or believing that (specify) engaged in conduct constituting an act of terrorism.
+- 1. That on or about (date), in the county of (county), the defendant (defendant's name), rendered criminal assistance to (specify) who had committed an act of terrorism that resulted in the death of a person other than one of the participants; and - That the defendant did so knowing or believing that (specify) engaged in conduct constituting an act of terrorism.